GW-HIVE/CensuScope/docs/deployment/dockerDeployment.md

 This will create a date-time named folder at the specified location `/path/to/temp_dirs` with all the intermediate and result files.

 ## Pushing a new build to GitHub
 Publishing to GitHub requires a Public Access Token (PAT).
 See the [GitHub Docs](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) for more information.
+Please contact our lab at **mazumder_lab@gwu.edu** if you would like to push a new build to our GitHub.

 The preferred method is to add your PAT to a `bashrc` or equivalent file.